Your creative business is growing, and it’s time to bring on a legal expert to help you.

 Then you’ll want to find an attorney in your state because those laws can vary drastically from state to state.

-Because you’ll want to make sure you find someone that really know the laws of your state.
+Because you’ll want to make sure you find someone who knows the laws of your state.

 Before you hire them, interview them

-At this point, either from your network, a Volunteer Lawyers for the Arts organization, or your Google search, you have a few names of potential attorneys.
+At this point, you have a few names of potential attorneys.

 Once you’re at this point, you are going to interview them.
 (Just like you would a social media manager, VA, or graphic designer).